zeroxoneafour/kwin-scripting-docs/Writerside/topics/Workspace.md

 : `removeDesktop(position: number)`

 supportInformation
+: Gets a large amount of support information about the system.
+Can be used to check if running X11 or Wayland : `supportInformation(): string`

 raiseWindow
+: Raise a window above other windows
+: `raiseWindow(window: Window)`

 getClient
+: No clue why you would use this, but gets a client based off of its ID : `getClient(id: number): Window`

 windowAt
+: Gets windows at a position
+: `windowAt(point: QPoint, count: number = 1): Window[]`

 isEffectActive
+: Checks if a certain plugin is enabled.
+Yet to see if works with general KWin scripts as well : `isEffectActive(id: string): boolean`

 windowList
+: No doxygen, but I assume it lists all clients like the old `getClients` from 5.27 : `windowList(): Window[]`

 ## Signals

 windowAdded
+: Signal emitted when a window is added
+: `windowAdded(window: Window)`

 windowRemoved
+: Signal emitted when a window is removed (usually closed) : `windowRemoved(window: Window)`

 windowActivated
+: Signal emitted when a window is focused
+: `windowActivated(window: Window)`

 desktopsChanged
+: Signal emitted when virtual desktops are added or removed : `desktopsChanged()`

 desktopLayoutChanged
+: Emitted when the desktop layout is changed.
+I don't know what it means either : `desktopLayoutChanged()`

 screensChanged
+: Emitted when screens are added or removed
+: `screensChanged()`

 currentActivityChanged
+: Emitted when the current activity changes
+: `currentActivityChanged(id: string)`

 activitiesChanged
+: Emitted when activities are modified (not when the current one changes).
+No clue what `id` is here exactly : `activitiesChanged(id: string)`

 activityAdded
+: Emitted when an activity is added
+: `activityAdded(id: string)`

 activityRemoved
+: Emitted when an activity is removed
+: `activityRemoved(id: string)`

 virtualScreenSizeChanged
+: Emitted when the virtual screen size is changed
+: `virtualScreenSizeChanged()`

 virtualScreenGeometryChanged
+: Emitted when the virtual screen geometry is changed.
+Seems more useful than size : `virtualScreenGeometryChanged()`

 currentDesktopChanged
+: Emitted when the desktop is switched.
+Not to be confused with `desktopsChanged` : `currentDesktopChanged(oldDesktop: Desktop)`

 cursorPosChanged
+: Emitted when the cursor position is changed.
+Probably best to not hook into this too much : `cursorPosChanged()`

 ## Slots